elmahio/documentation/docs/logging-to-elmah-io-from-azure-webjobs.md

 ```

 Replace `API_KEY` with your API key ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)) and `LOG_ID` ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)) with your log ID.

+> If your WebJob method is declared as async, remember to change the return type to `Task`.
+Without it, `ElmahIoExceptionFilter` is never invoked.